SF-Rocker/SF-Rocker.github.io/README.md

-# Catholio or Christian Resources.
+# Catholic or Christian Resources.